Mihovil Pavlinović: Career

 After ordination, Pavlinović shortly served as vicar in Drašnice.
 From 1855 to 1870, a time period during which he was entirely dedicated to political and literary work, he was officially vicar in Podgora.
-While traveling true his homeland, he had a chance to see all the difficulties that Croatian people had, such as the fact that all administration offices, municipalities, and schools were run by foreigners.
+While traveling through his homeland, he had a chance to see all the difficulties that Croatian people had, such as the fact that all administration offices, municipalities, and schools were run by foreigners.

 Political activities

 Pavlinović entered politics after the failure of Bach's absolutism (1850-1859), which is known in Croatia as a period of centralization and Germanization.
-In August 1860, he became the first prominent Croat in Dalmatia who publicly spoke about the unification of Kingdom of Dalmatia and Kingdom of Croatia-Slavonia.
-In 1861, Pavlinović, among others, founded People's Party as a Dalmatian branch of the People's Party in Kingdom of Croatia-Slavonia, and as opposition to anti-Croatian Autonomist Party.
+In August 1860, he became the first prominent Croat in Dalmatia who publicly spoke about the unification of Dalmatia and Croatia-Slavonia.
+In 1861, Pavlinović, among others, founded People's Party as a Dalmatian branch of the People's Party in Kingdom of Croatia-Slavonia, and as opposition to Autonomist Party.
 Having acquired a wide favor, Pavlinović was elected as a member of Diet of Dalmatia on 1861 elections.
 As a member of Parliament he held a speech in Croatian which sparked protests.
 It was later decided because of this that MPs could also speak Croatian, which was a great success of People Party considering the immeasurably greater number of Autonomist Party MP's.
 On March 1, 1862, Pavlinović and his associates started publishing newspaper Narodni list as a Croatian-language part of the Italian-language newspaper Il Nazionale, periodico politico e letterario.
 Pavlinović was publishing articles intended to awake national consciousness of the Croatian people in Dalmatia.
 He was also writing for many other newspapers and magazines including Glasnik dalmatinski, Iskra, La Dalmazia cattolica, Narodni koledar, Obzor, Pozor, Vijenac, and Zatočnik.
 On 1865 Croatian parliamentary election, Pavlinović was elected to the Parliament.
 On 1873 Cisleithanian legislative election he was elected to the Imperial Council.
 During his term, he came into conflict with Serbian politician Stjepan Mitrov Ljubiša because of Ljubiša's anti-Croatian stands.
 He was speaking Croatian in both, Croatian, and Imperial Parliament.

-Pavlinović's long-term struggle for Croatian resulted in the introduction of Croatian as an official language in all Dalmatian state offices in year 1883.
+1873 election

+Within the People's Party, Mihovil Klaić quickly came into conflict with Pavlinović, though Pavlinović eventually gave up on enforcing his views over the entire party and privately rejected the Interconfessional laws that the German liberals had passed in 1868, 1869 and 1874, which strengthened the powers of state over those of the church.